emerbrito/dataverse-data-export-service/README.md

 ## Configuration

-If you need help using the portal to enter your application settings, see the section [Work with application settings][5] of the [Manage your function app][5] guide.
+If you need help using the Azure portal to enter your application settings, see the section [Work with application settings][5] of the [Manage your function app][5] guide.

-While working locally, you can enter the same settings in your local.settins.json
+To work locally, you can copy the basic settings for your loca.settings.json from here: [Local Development Settings][6].

 ### Application Settings
+The following describes the available application settings.

 | Key  | Description  |
 | ---- | ------------ |